 As a past international sports person Brendan was fortunate enough to represent Australia for 13 years as a swimmer and was the Paralympic Champion, World Champion, World Record holder, Commonwealth Games and Australian multiple medallist.
 Brendan has been privileged to lead the Australian team on several occasions, such as the Australian Team Captain for the 1996 Atlanta Paralympic Games, and as the Opening Ceremony flag bearer in Sydney 2000 – Australia’s most successful sporting team.
 Brendan is an inductee in the Sunshine Coast Sports Hall of Fame, Swimming Queensland Hall of Fame, and a ‘Sporting Legend’ in Queensland’s Sports Hall of Fame.

 Real-world experience has been attained as an Australian team member for the past 8 Paralympic Games and numerous world championships.
 This includes being an athlete at the 1988 Seoul, 1992 Barcelona, 1996 Atlanta and 2000 Sydney games; and as a sport scientist at the 2004 Athens, 2008 Beijing, 2012 London and 2016 Rio games.
+Brendon went to Tokyo in 2021 in the role of the Australian Paralympic swim coach leading a team of 34 swimmers.

 The combination of sporting and professional achievements have been recognised as Brendan is the recipient of several awards such as Australia Day Sporting Awards, the Order of Australia Medal (OAM), and an Australian Sports Medal recipient.
 The impact of Brendan's research in human health and performance are demonstrated with research grants and publications in this discipline.

-Brendan Burkett is inspiring and humorous keynote speaker and will equip you with the skills to lead and motivate your team.
+Brendan Burkett is an inspiring and humorous keynote speaker and will equip you with the skills to lead and motivate your team.